Sebastian Teo: Political career

 Teo first stepped into the political arena in the 2001 general election, in which the NSP's candidates stood under the banner of the Singapore Democratic Alliance (SDA).
 Teo was part of the five-member SDA team in the Tampines Group Representation Constituency together with Yip Yew Weng, Christopher Neo, Foo Kok Wah and Abdul Rahim bin Osman.
-The SDA team was defeated by the team from the governing People's Action Party (PAP) made up of Mah Bow Tan, Yatiman bin Yusof, Ong Kian Min, Sin Boon Ann and Irene Ng.
+The SDA team was defeated by the team from the governing People's Action Party (PAP) made up of Mah Bow Tan, Yatiman Yusof, Ong Kian Min, Sin Boon Ann and Irene Ng.
 The SDA team took 26.7% of the valid votes to the PAP's 73.3%.

 In the 2006 general election, Teo was a member of the SDA team in the Jalan Besar Group Representation Constituency, together with Fong Chin Leong, Cheo Chai Chen, Vincent Yeo and Muhamad Ali bin Aman.
 They went up against the PAP team of Lee Boon Yang, Yaacob Ibrahim, Heng Chee How, Lily Neo and Denise Phua.
 The SDA team took 30.7% of the valid votes to the PAP's 69.3%.

 Following the 2006 general election, the NSP withdrew from the SDA and Teo took over the leadership of the party from Steve Chia.
 At the 2011 general election, Teo stood as a member of the NSP team in the Chua Chu Kang Group Representation Constituency together with Tony Tan Lay Thiam, Hazel Poa, Nor Lella Mardiiiah Mohamed and Jeisilan Sivalingam against the PAP team of Gan Kim Yong, Alvin Yeo, Zaqy Mohamad, Alex Yam and Low Yen Ling.
 The NSP team took 38.8% of the valid votes to the PAP's 61.2%.

 In the 2015 general election, Teo returned to the Tampines Group Representation Constituency which he had contested in 2001.
 His NSP team took 27.9% of the valid votes, losing to the PAP team led by Heng Swee Keat which won 72.1%.
+Teo stepped down as president of the NSP in 2017 and was replaced by Spencer Ng; Teo subsequently became Chief Advisor.

 In the 2020 Singaporean general election, Teo ran in Sembawang GRC where his team took 32.71% of the valid votes against the PAP team which won 67.29% of the votes.
+He did not contest in the 2025 Singapore general election.